benowusulink/javascript-games/README.md

 ## General website information

-This website is a holds two multiplayer games created with basic HTML, CSS and javacript.
+This website holds two multiplayer games created with basic HTML, CSS and javacript.

 The first game is tic-tac-toe.
 The aim whilst creating